Export Control

 - Included in certain patent applications.

-For additional information on exclusions pertaining to fundamental research, please contact the Export Control Office.
+For additional information on exclusions pertaining to fundamental research, controlled items, and a list of steps for researchers to maintain the fundamental research environment, please visit the Export Control Documents and Procedures webpage or contact the Export Control Office for guidance.

 For additional information and resources on export controls, please visit the 'Training Resources' block of this website